wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Topology/Digital Form-Finding.md

 Therefore, the curve must comply with four conditions:
 1. To be suspended by its end points;
-2. To be perfectly flexible;
+2. To be perfectly flexible.
-3. To be uniformly dense;
+3. To be uniformly dense.
 4. To be inextensible.

 Mathematically, the catenary curve can be described by the hyperbolic cosine function.
 The standard equation for a catenary curve is: